How to Pay for a Private-Party Car

 8. The seller signs over the car title and hands over the keys.

-DealNow is so smooth, so safe, and so fast that you’ll never want to sell a car without it.
-No matter where you find your buyer—from eBay motors to Autotrader to your neighbor next door—DealNow will help you get the deal done and get paid, fast.
+DealNow is so smooth, so safe, and so fast that you’ll never want to buy a car without it.
+No matter where you find your car—from eBay Motors to Autotrader to your neighbor next door—DealNow will help you get the deal done, quickly, safely, and conveniently.

 What is the Best Way to Finance a Car?

-PrivateAuto offers integrated auto financing.
-After a credit score check and approval, qualified buyers can have funds transferred into their PrivateAuto account via a balance transfer between financial institutions.
+PrivateAuto offers integrated financing with affordable auto loan rates.
+It all happens seamlessly within the PrivateAuto ecosystem.
+After a credit score check and approval, qualified buyers can have funds transferred into their PrivateAuto Pay account via a balance transfer between financial institutions.

-Once financing is secured, buyers can instantly send money from their PrivateAuto account to the seller after finding the right used car.
+Once financing is secured, you can instantly send money from your PrivateAuto Pay account to the seller after finding the right used car.
 There's no need to coordinate with lenders or manage loan paperwork.

 Here are some key advantages: